 - Risks Related to Our Financial Position and Need for Additional Capital, including, among others, that: - We have incurred significant net losses and negative operating cash flows since our inception.
-We expect to incur net losses for the foreseeable future and may never achieve or maintain profitability. - We will need substantial additional funding.
-If we are unable to raise capital when needed, we would be forced to delay, reduce or eliminate our research and product development programs or future commercialization efforts. - As a result of our history of losses and negative cash flows from operations, our consolidated financial statements contain a statement regarding a substantial doubt about our ability to continue as a going concern. - Risks Related to Discovery, Development, Manufacturing and Commercialization, including, among others, that: - We are substantially dependent on the success of our most advanced product candidate, JSP191.
-If we are unable to complete development of, obtain approval for and commercialize our product candidates, including JSP191, in a timely manner or at all, our business will be harmed. - We may not be successful in our efforts to identify, develop and commercialize additional product candidates.
-If these efforts are unsuccessful, we may never become a commercial stage company or generate any revenues. - eHSCs are a novel technology that is not yet clinically validated for human use.
-The approaches we are taking to create eHSCs are unproven and may never lead to marketable products. - If any of our product candidates cause serious adverse events, undesirable side effects or unexpected characteristics, such events, side effects or characteristics could delay or prevent regulatory approval of the product candidate, limit our commercial potential or result in significant negative consequences following any potential marketing approval.
+We expect to incur net losses for the foreseeable future and may never achieve or maintain profitability. - We will need substantial additional funding, which may not be available on acceptable terms, or at all.
+If we are unable to raise capital when needed, we would be forced to delay, reduce or eliminate our research and product development programs or future commercialization efforts. - Risks Related to Discovery, Development, Manufacturing and Commercialization, including, among others, that: - We are substantially dependent on the success of our most advanced product candidate, briquilimab.
+If we are unable to complete development of, obtain approval for and commercialize our product candidates, including briquilimab, in a timely manner or at all, our business will be harmed. - We may not be successful in our efforts to identify, develop and commercialize additional product candidates.
+If these efforts are unsuccessful, we may never become a commercial stage company or generate any revenues. - We may expend our limited resources to pursue a particular product candidate or indication and fail to capitalize on product candidates or indications that may be more profitable or for which there is a greater likelihood of success. - Our mRNA stem cell platform is a novel technology that is not yet clinically validated for human use.
+The approaches we are taking to create mRNA stem cell grafts are unproven and may never lead to marketable products. - If any of our product candidates cause serious adverse events, undesirable side effects or unexpected characteristics, such events, side effects or characteristics could delay or prevent regulatory approval of the product candidate, limit our commercial potential or result in significant negative consequences following any potential marketing approval.